 Side Trip Nearby the Valenciana Mines: Iglesia San Cayetano

 If venturing out to Valenciana mines, it’s a must-do to also incorporate a stop at Iglesia San Cayetano.
 As such, we suggest venturing out to the Valenciana area on the outskirts of Guanajuato, rather than the Nopal Mines, to experience both the famous church and the mines next door.

-Legend has it that this church was built in the late 1700s with the wealth from the adjacent Valenciana mines.
-The ornate gold-laden alter of the Iglesia San Cayetano church could really demand its own section on this Best Things To Do in Guanajuato Travel Guide.
-Yet we’ll just mention it here, as this church sitting next to the mines that funded it can easily be visited within a 5-10 minute side trip from the Valenciana mines.
+Legend has it that the San Cayetano church was built in the late 1700s with the wealth from the adjacent Valenciana mines.
+The ornate gold-laden alter of Iglesia San Cayetano could really demand its own section on this Best Things To Do in Guanajuato Travel Guide.
+Yet we’ll just mention it here, as the church sitting next to the mines that funded its existence can easily be visited within a 5-10 minute side trip from the Valenciana mines.

 5) Take a Ride Up Guanajuato’s Funicular